Skip to content

 Signing the LOI opens due diligence.

-For 4 to 8 weeks, often, the buyer will examine the full file in detail — financial, tax, legal, operational, HR.
+For 4 to 8 weeks, in many cases, the buyer will examine the full file in detail — financial, tax, legal, operational, HR.

 The LOI sets the framework of the transaction.
-The share purchase agreement — the final document, drafted by the lawyers — sets the binding terms and locks the parties in.
+The purchase and sale agreement — the final document, drafted by the lawyers — sets the binding terms and locks the parties in.

 Between the two: negotiation, documentation, and coordination.